lynn/lynn.github.io/readme.txt

 Consider this a very light rule!
 I obviously won't mind if you idly chat about hormones or meds you take in here.
 Just be aware that ##edef exists, for heavier pharma nerd talk that may arise.

+====

+Disobeying these guidelines doesn't make you a bad person -- it will only get you reminded of them.
+I'm simply aiming to describe what this place is about.
+Please don't stress yourself out trying to obey a text file perfectly!! ♥